justinjaywang/journal/source/_posts/2016-01-10--winter-break.md

 On New Year's Day, I drove up to LA to visit Byron.
 We spent the day exploring the city with Amy and Vanessa.
 Highlights included the Griffith Observatory, and dinner and bowling in Koreatown.

 I spent the remainder of the weekend relaxing (such as re-watching *Garden State*) before working remotely the last week I was home.
 On my last night, I got dinner with Randy, Josh, Joyce, and Brian at Souplantation (Randy and Brian had just got back from their Asia trip).
 We hung out at Youmi's afterwards.

+---
+Zach Braff paraphrases his character from *Garden State*:

+> I'm 26 years old, and I've spent my whole life waiting for something else to start.
+Now I realize that this is all there is, and I'm going to try to live my life like that.